wows-dart/wows-bow-overmatch/README.md

 behind both decisions, so a missing icon can always be traced to the arithmetic.

 `BOWOM_RATIO` is exposed because 14.3 is a game balance constant, not a law of physics.

-### Using the naval gun icon instead

-`icon_threat_gun.png` is an alternative for the red icon, drawn as a side-view naval gun.
-It needs roughly 26 px to read — below that the barrel and turret merge and it looks like a hammer.
-To use it, point `BowOvermatchThreatIcon` at that filename and raise `BOWOM_ICON_SIZE`, keeping in mind that constant sizes both icons.

 ## Compatibility